 - Offers cooking classes which are very popular with guests.

-- The Apsara Dinner Cruise (64 guests) – Hotel offers a drinks and dinner cruise down the Chao Phraya river with a personalized men and own chef, and is one of the best cruises to be had on an elegant teak rice barge.
+- The Apsara Dinner Cruise (64 guests) – Hotel offers a drinks and dinner cruise down the Chao Phraya river with a personalized menu and personal chef, and is one of the best cruises to be had on an elegant teak rice barge.
 Book in advance to reserve your spot.

 - Small Kids club on 19th floor.

 - Special features – The Vertigo bar on the rooftop of the hotel is available for photo shoots to guests getting married in the hotel.
 Hotel also conducts an annual marathon called the Vertical Marathon, which raises funds for specific needs, which involves guests running up the stairs (groups of 10) from the ground floor to the 61 floor.
 (1500 steps approximately).
 Participants get a certificate.
 700 guests participated in 2015.

 - Nearby places of interest include Lumpini Park, Ce La Vie, Maggie Choos and Silom road.